EspressoSystems/composables-xchain-mint/EspressoISM-doc/README.md

 Reference https://github.com/EspressoSystems/hyperlane-integration-poc

+# Local anvil Rarible deployment.
+Current 2 anvil nodes state includes deployed hyperlane core contract, warp route, mock NFT contract and upgraded version of Hyperlane native/tokens mint fake NFT during ETH tokens bridge.
+There is not need to redeploy it for the development.
+Just upgrading Hyperlane native/tokens according to the examples in scripts.

+Note that current configuration considers a default trustedRelayerISM with Interchain Gas Paymaster that allows to pays fees on destination chain.
+This configuration uses Aggregation hook that aggregate merkleTree and interchainGasPaymaster hooks.
+Hyperlane setup use trustedRelayerISM as default ISM that fits current needs.
+Validator/Relayer keys presetup and open in .env.example file.
+For the prod release we will use our own multisigISM with espresso TEE verify.

 ## Launch source and destination chains with predeployed hyperlane contracts.

 Note: To process messages between chains anvil nodes should have automatic mine --block-time 5 set in the terminal (check launch_source_chain.sh and launch_destination_chain.sh scripts.).